 You might be thinking that there’s always savings.
 If you have enough money in the bank to cover your living expenses for more than a month or two, you’re in better shape than the large majority of Americans.
 If you don’t, you’d need to consider another option.
 Also keep in mind that the average disability lasts a lot longer than the one-to-two month range.
-The average duration for all MassMutual DI claims is four years.4 Most people’s savings would run out long before that.
+Most people’s savings would run out long before that.

 When you’re already paying for other kinds of insurance — home, auto, life, etc., — it’s hard to think about buying more.
-But a good way to frame it is what DI costs vs. what the benefit would be if you used it.
+But a good way to frame it is what disability insurance costs versus what the benefit would be if you used it.

 If he becomes totally disabled, after a 90-day waiting period he could receive $4,050 a month over 12 months, replacing about 86 percent of his pre-disability, after-tax income — and hopefully allowing him to keep up his coffee habit.